Motorcyclist, 17, dies after hitting palm tree

 A motorcyclist died after losing control and hitting a palm tree in northwest Las Vegas on Friday afternoon.

-A 17-year-old man died after losing control of his motorcycle in northwest Las Vegas on Friday afternoon.
+A 17-year-old boy died after losing control of his motorcycle in northwest Las Vegas on Friday afternoon.

-Medical personnel took the man to University Medical Center in critical condition where he later died.
+Medical personnel took him to University Medical Center in critical condition where he later died.

 The death was the 49th traffic fatality in Metro’s jurisdiction this year.

-The Clark County coroner’s office will release the identity of the man and cause of death after relatives are notified.
+The Clark County coroner’s office will release the identity of the boy and cause of death after relatives are notified.

 Contact Marvin Clemons at mclemons@reviewjournal.com.
 Follow @Marv_in_Vegas on Twitter.